switch2osm/switch2osm/docs/en/serving-tiles/monitoring-using-munin.md

 # {{ title }}

-"Munin" can be used to monitor the activity of `renderd` and `mod_tile` on a server.
-Munin is available on a number of platforms; these instructions were tested on Ubuntu Linux 22.04 in June 2022 and Ubuntu Linux 24.04 in April 2024.
+"Munin" can be used to monitor the activity of "renderd" and "mod_tile" on a server.
+Munin is available on a number of platforms; these instructions were tested on  Ubuntu Linux 22.04 in June 2022.

 First, install the necessary software: